 A classic example is the change penalty on most domestic and international airline tickets.
 Until April 22, 2013, the standard domestic change penalty was $150 per ticket.
-Only Southwest Airlines does not impose this very high fee.
-On international tickets, the standard change penalty was $250 per ticket, which is about 25% of the total price of an Economy Class round-trip ticket to Europe.
+Only Southwest Airlines does not impose domestic change penalties.
+On international tickets, the standard change penalty was $250 per ticket, which is about 25% of the total price of an Economy Class round-trip excursion-fare ticket to Europe.
 It used to be $25 before the airlines became greedy beyond any rational expectation.

 The pertinent Federal statute is 49 U.S.C.
 (United States Code) Section 41501, which remains the law of the land at this writing:

 "Every air carrier and foreign air carrier shall establish, comply with and enforce--

 (1)reasonable prices, classifications, rules, and practices related to foreign air transportation."